nhsconnect/document-store-prototype/README.md

 To use this with Docker Machine, one might add the following to the Bash profile (or a utility like [direnv](https://direnv.net/)): `export EDGE_HOST_NAME=0.0.0.0`.

+## Troubleshooting

+### Docker Daemon Is Not Running

+If you see a log saying that the docker daemon is not running when running `./tasks start-localstack`, it is likely due to colima not being started.
+You can fix this by running `colima start`.

+### LocalStack Timeout On Start

+If you are experiencing timeouts when running `./tasks start-localstack`, it is likely due to the Lima VM not having enough resources allocated to it.
+You can add more resources to the Lima VM by running `colima start --edit` and increasing the number of CPUs allocated to 4 and memory usage to 8GB.

 ## APIs